attila-ac/zeta/README.md

 Purpose:
 The repository serves to:
-1. Provide a timestamped public preprint version of the manuscript for priority purposes.
+1. Provide a timestamped public preprint version of the manuscript.
 2. Facilitate open feedback and discussion on the proposed proof.